Writing 'Because I love you' lists

 Since the loss of her husband, Maggie Van Camp has been encouraging others to ensure their farm and personal plans are in order.

 Can you tell me a bit about your personal situation and what happened?

 My husband, Brian Van Camp, died two years ago in a farm accident involving a loader while spreading potash.
 I was 46 years old, had three teenage children and owned a 100-acre farm with a big old farmhouse.
 We had 23,000 chickens in the barn and shares in my husband’s family’s dairy and crop farm.
 Brian worked full-time on his family’s farm and had expanded to 1,200 acres of corn, wheat, soybeans and adzuki beans.
 They also milk about 120 cows.
-I worked part-time as associate editor with and had been happily married for 21 years.
+I worked part-time as associate editor with Country Guide and had been happily married for 21 years.

 I think many farms still don’t value everyone’s contribution when considering life insurance.

 Suddenly, I was a widow and all these blessings, all that we had worked so hard to achieve, became overwhelming.
 One thing I tell people is to not underestimate grief and do not overestimate you or your family’s ability to function when someone dies or has an accident.

 Preplanning gave us time and choices.
 Lots of women wouldn’t have chosen to keep farming and that’s just a personal choice.
 For me, it would have been harder to move away, to give up on the dream of farming that my husband and I shared.